nf-core/diseasemodulediscovery/docs/output.md

 ### Drugst.One export

-The MultiQC report lists export links for each disesae module to visualize and manipulate them directly through the [Drugst.One web interface](https://drugst.one/home).
+The MultiQC report lists export links for each disease module to visualize and manipulate them directly through the [Drugst.One web interface](https://drugst.one/home).

 <details markdown="1">
 <summary>Output files</summary>